JTBDefense/ATAKPlugins/README.md

 ### Description

 Dark Mode plugin provides an easy way for ATAK to be used at night.
 It allows configurable dimming of ATAK and the phone screen on touch of a button.

+---

+## SARToolkit

+### Description

+SAR Toolkit allows you to create alerts from any marker on the map, add custom sized grid.